Search

 What sanctions can be put in place for non-attendance?

-As absence is so often a symptom of wider issues a family is facing, schools, trusts and Local Authorities should always work together with other local partners to understand the barriers to attendance and provide support.
+As absence is so often a symptom of wider issues a family is facing, schools, trusts and local authorities should always work together with other local partners to understand the barriers to attendance and provide support.
 Where that is not successful, or is not engaged with, the law protects pupils’ right to an education and provides a range of legal interventions to formalise attendance improvement efforts, and where all other avenues have been exhausted, enforce it through prosecuting parents.
 Attendance legal intervention can only be used for pupils of compulsory school age and decisions should be made on an individual case by case basis.

 There is no right of appeal against a Fixed Penalty Notice.
-If this is not paid, the Local Authority can proceed to prosecution or withdraw the notice.
-The Local Authority can also prosecute parents for non-attendance without issuing a Fixed Penalty Notice.
-Only the Local Authority can prosecute parents and they must fund all associated costs.
+If this is not paid, the local authority can proceed to prosecution or withdraw the notice.
+The local authority can also prosecute parents for non-attendance without issuing a Fixed Penalty Notice.
+Only the local authority can prosecute parents and they must fund all associated costs.
 Local authorities must conduct its investigations in line with the Police and Criminal Evidence Act 1984 (PACE).

-If a registered pupil of compulsory school age fails to attend school regularly, the parent could be guilty of an offence under section 444 Education Act 1996.
+If a registered pupil of compulsory school age fails to attend school regularly, the parent could be guilty of an offence under Section 444 Education Act 1996.
 In April 2017, the Supreme Court held that attending school "regularly" means attendance in accordance with the rules prescribed by the school and not "sufficiently frequent attendance".
 This means that a child must attend school on every day that the school requires him or her to do so and failure to do this may lead to the commission of an offence.

 There are 2 offences: